How Whereby Combats Video Fatigue in Virtual Meetings

 Make a schedule for large meetings

-When you need to host a large meeting with lots of people, make sure it’s well planned and has a clear purpose.
+When you need to host a large virtual meeting with lots of people, make sure it’s well planned and has a clear purpose.
 Respect everyone’s time by creating a schedule that’s shared before the meeting, explaining who’s presenting and who’s there to spectate.
 You can also encourage audience interaction through emoji reactions and chat.

 Use Breakout Groups when you need to make a decision